Rockstones80/CEN-524-ML-Fundamentals-II-IT-MODEL-Assignment-/README.md

-# Web Dev Project Time Prediction
+# Web Dev Project Time Prediction by Uzor Samuel 20CN027849

 This project demonstrates a simple linear regression model to predict project completion time based on: